Nov05/kaggle--feedback-prize-ell/README.md

 ```

 4. A better workflow was established with [GitHub Actions](https://github.com/Nov05/kaggle--feedback-prize-ell/blob/main/.github/workflows/main.yml), which enables code firstly to be written in a local IDE, then committed to GitHub and automatically uploaded to Kaggle as a "dataset" (if the commit message title contains the string "**upload to kaggle**"), and finally imported to a Kaggle Notebook and executed.
 In the Kaggle Notebook, I just needed to type `$python mail.py <model_type> <recast_scores> <using_deberta>` to choose different models to run.
 With the workflow, I could fast iterate the code, test out different models with different hyperparameters.
+(The Kaggle dataset uploading public APIs [are not very user friendly](https://github.com/Nov05/Google-Colaboratory/blob/master/20230906_github_workflow_upload_dataset_to_kaggle_debug.ipynb).)
 [![watch the video](https://img.youtube.com/vi/3YpoEKYnzUE/0.jpg)](https://www.youtube.com/watch?v=3YpoEKYnzUE)
 <img src="https://github.com/Nov05/pictures/blob/master/kaggle--feedback-prize-ell/2023-09-20%2022_48_56-README.md%20-%20kaggle--feedback-prize-ell%20-%20Visual%20Studio%20Code-min.jpg?raw=true">